 Lenders often consider both when reviewing your application, but the back-end DTI is usually given more attention since it is more comprehensive.

 The DTI value was stretched often in the days leading up to the subprime mortgage crisis; since then, lenders, with the encouragement of regulators, have drawn back to the traditional marks.
-The new rules from the Consumer Financial Protection Bureau (CFPB) put a DTI limit of 43% to be a qualified loan under the new rules, giving lenders incentive to stay under that mark – although they already had significant incentive because of previous default levels.
+The current rules from the Consumer Financial Protection Bureau (CFPB) put a DTI limit of 43% to be a qualified loan under the new rules, giving lenders incentive to stay under that mark – although they already had significant incentive because of previous default levels.
 These restrictions may change in the future, however, as the CFPB is currently under attack from Republicans, who argue that its fines are levied arbitrarily and are harmful to financial institutions.

 "Keep in mind [that] lenders are often willing to lend you more money than you may be comfortable borrowing," cautions Bankrate.com Chief Financial Analyst Greg McBride.
 "Ultimately, you're the one that's on the hook for those monthly payments."